Spotlight (South Korean TV series)

-Spotlight (Korean: 스포트라이트) is a 2008 South Korea television series, starring Son Ye-jin and Ji Jin-hee.
+Spotlight (Korean: 스포트라이트) is a 2008 South Korean television series, starring Son Ye-jin and Ji Jin-hee.
 It aired on MBC from May 14 to July 3, 2008, on Wednesdays and Thursdays at 21:55 for 16 episodes.

 The series revolves around the world of television news and the lives of four news reporters.

 Plot

 Oh Tae Suk (Ji Jin-hee), a supervisor in a news division, works with his junior reporter Seo Woo Jin (Son Ye-jin) to expose the injustices of society.